fabianoP/SimApi-Python/README.md

 Type "docker container ps" to ensure containers are running
 ```
 ### web
 The web container holds the Django restAPI.
-It is necessary to make database migrations and migrate.

-docker command to **makemigrations** and **migrate** using Django **manage.py**
+Run commands below for one time setup of the web container.

 ```
 Access web shell
 docker exec -it web /bin/bash

-python manage.py makemigrations
+Run
 python manage.py migrate
 ```